Zard0c/ProjektMAPF/benchmarks/readme.md

 There currently exists a total of 17 benchmarks, split according to both the number of robots involved, from 2 to 4 robots, respectively, as well as their specific domain (B and M, specifically).

+Details about the benchmarks can be found in the specified directories.
 # 2 robots
 Domain independent: benchmarks 1, 4, 6, 7